hmahmud42/bc_tech_intro/docs/bc_proto_prelim.md

         h = hash(s + str(nonce))
     return str(nonce)
 ```
+You will see the word `nonce` used quite often in cryptography literature - it stands for *number used once* and often refers to numbers that do not have an intrinsic meaning but supports some kind of cryptographic algorithm.
 The following pseudocode shows how to check that a solution is valid:

 ```python
 def check_solution(s: str, nonce:str , d:int) -> str: